ThomasVon2021/blikvm-site/docs/en/bliswitch-v2-guide.md

 !!! info "BliSwitchv2 Introduction"
     <iframe width="560" height="315" src="https://www.youtube.com/embed/BipzzTIIIQg?si=8Ygw3gYhE-Sgm6mF" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+!!! warning "BliSwitch v2 Power Supply Logic"
+    In addition to the power supply port, the v2 can also be powered via USB from the connected controlled PCs.
+The specific port providing power depends on which port has the higher voltage.
+When using the v2 with a KVM, if you notice abnormal behavior such as the KVM restarting during switching or external keyboards malfunctioning, it indicates that one of your controlled PCs is powering the KVM.
+To prevent this issue, you need to add a [USB splitter board](./usb-splitter-guide.md) to the KVM's USB-PC port.

 ## **Features**
 * **ATX on each port(support button and remote control)**
 * **Full control via web ui**